Atlas Mountain Dog

 Are they good with children?

-They are generally protective and loyal to their family, but they require early socialization to ensure they are well-behaved around children.
+They are generally protective and loyal to their family, but early socialization is essential for a stable temperament.

 Are they easy to train?